airflow-plugins/github_plugin/README.md

 # Github Plugin
-This plugin moves data from the Github API to S3 based on the specified object.
+This plugin moves data from the Github API to Google Cloud Storage based on the specified object.

 ## Hooks
 ### GithubHook